 There’s a common point of confusion regarding when one can use HTML5 Canvas getImageData() and toDataUrl() methods.
-Certain operations will cause these methods to throw a security error instead of functioning normally.
+Certain canvas conditions will cause these methods to throw a security error.

-The rules for what one can and cannot do are laid out in the spec, though the reasoning behind them isn’t so obvious.
-The most typical violation is when a programmer uses drawImage() with an image that is from a different domain (than the page that the canvas is on) or an image that is on the local file system.
-When drawImage() is used in one of these two ways, the canvas internally sets its origin-clean flag to false.
+The rules for what one can and cannot do are laid out in the Canvas specification, though the reasoning behind them isn’t so obvious.
+The most typical violation is when a programmer calls ctx.drawImage() with an image that is from a different domain (than the page that the canvas is on) or an image that is on the local file system.
+When ctx.drawImage() is used in one of these two ways, the canvas internally sets its origin-clean flag to false.

-From the moment a canvas has its origin-clean flag set to false one is not allowed to use the getImageData() and toDataUrl() methods of that canvas, instead the security error will be thrown.
-There are a few more cases where the origin-clean flag will be set to false, you can read about them in the spec here.
+From the moment a canvas has its origin-clean flag set to false, the getImageData() and toDataUrl() methods will throw security errors.
+There are a few less common cases where the origin-clean flag will be set to false, you can read about them in the spec here.

 The reason for this security is to prevent something called information leakage.
 To see why this is a security issue, consider the following hypothetical situation: